junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 >
 > Cas finds rogue reaper Ajay, goes purgatory as angel

 Dean is so tired.
-His body does not weary, but his mind is way too overloaded.
+His body does not wear out, but his mind is way too overloaded.

 He doesn't know the days and nights.
 There is no sun or moon, there is no time.
 There is just hunting and hunted, chasing and chased, killing and killed.

-His mind is blurred with the repetition of the same sets of movements -- being attacked from all directions, individually or in group, at once or in turns, monsters of all kind, then his body goes into autopilot mode.
+His mind is blurred with the repetition of the same sets of movements -- being attacked from all directions, individually or in group, at once or in turns, monsters of all kinds, then his body goes into autopilot mode.
 He doesn't need to think much about any movement, and given time, the monsters would all become a pile of flesh and blood by his feet.
 Sometimes even he is surprised himself that he's the last one left standing.
-He staggers away from the slaughter house, moving to the next.
+He staggers away from the slaughterhouse, moving to the next.

 Call it survival instinct or whatever, he's fighting his ass out of here.

 There must be a way out.
 Dean tells himself.

-If the past thirty years of living this life teaches him anything, it's the fact that any problem can have a solution.
-And now he has a problem -- stuck in this monsterland afterlife as a vampire, so he just get to find a solution to leave here and fix himself.
+If the past thirty years of living this life have taught him anything, it's the fact that any problem can have a solution.
+And now he has a problem -- stuck in this monsterland afterlife as a vampire, so he just has to find a solution to leave here and fix himself.
 And hopefully, fix Sam too.

 The last glint of memory flashes by and he sees Sam's face twitching as he was bitten, and later, as he was being killed.

 And fix Cas too, now that he really thinks about it.
 There is definitely something wrong with Cas too -- without seeing the angel for almost a year, the things he said about not having the luxury of caring about torturing a kid, or caring about anything, really.
-Whatever angel civil war thing that is going on, Cas is changed.
+Whatever that angel civil war thing is, Cas has changed.
 They'll figure that out too, together.
-Once he's back to the game.
+Once he's back in the game.

 God, so many problems.

-Dean waves the new bone blade he just snatched from a dead vampire, feeling its weight in his hands, sensing some comfort for having a real weapon finally.
+Dean waves the new bone blade he just snatched from a dead vampire, feeling its weight in his hands, sensing some comfort in having a real weapon finally.

 "Okay," he tells himself, "one thing at a time then."